 Del: She wants to see your talent.

-Richard: Look, I know this is a long shot, but is there any way an artist of my calibre could have his work reviewed by someone as esteemed as yourself?
+Richard: Look, I know this is a long shot, but is there any way an artist of my caliber could have his work reviewed by someone as esteemed as yourself?

 Hilton: It's possible.
 If you could arrange for the destruction of everything on this planet except for me and your art, I'm certain boredom would get the better of me and eventually I would look at it.